-Unclassified - The primary cause of the increase in this line item is the increase in our Retirement Assessment of approximately 12.2% net of the early payment discount and MELD's share.
-Health insurance is preliminarily budgeted at 10%, but that is anticipated to decrease once MIIA issues its final renewals.
+Unclassified - The primary cause of the increase in this line item is the increase in our Retirement Assessment of approximately 12.2% (net of the early payment discount and MELD's share).
+Health insurance saw a decrease in this year's budget to account for a one-month premium holiday that MIIA has allocated to all communities.
 Property and liability insurance has also been increased by 17% to reflect the decrease in rewards that typically offset the premium as many programs that the Town typically partakes in were unavailable due to the ongoing pandemic.